Rahul360-cyber/-On-Device-Voice-Control-System-for-IoT-Monitoring/README.md

 This repository contains the complete implementation of a voice-controlled IoT monitoring system, designed to run efficiently on edge devices.
 The project demonstrates a full-stack approach, from training and optimizing a lightweight machine learning model with **TensorFlow Lite (TFLite)** to deploying it in a real-time application that controls an IoT data pipeline.

-This project was developed as part of the "Machine Learning for IoT" course at Politecnico di Torino and serves as a practical demonstration of designing ML models for resource-constrained environments, a topic directly aligned with the research grant on "**Progettazione di modelli di machine Learning su dispositivi embedded per applicazioni industriali**."

 ## Key Features

 -   **High-Accuracy Keyword Spotting (KWS):** A custom convolutional neural network trained to recognize "yes" and "no" voice commands with over **98.9% accuracy** on the test set.